JamesHBickerton/DevNotes/Notes/fullstack-html.md

 - Example could be `mb-2` which would mean a margin-bottom: 2.
 - To activate dark-mode to your website, you just need to add `data-bs-theme="dark"` after your `<html lang="en">` but within the brackets obviously.
 - Have a look at free bootstrap templates to get some ideas of templates.
 - Have a look at the bootstrap template - saved in snippets on desktop.

+### Web Design (CSS)

+- You should always stick to two fonts for one design.
+These fonts should have similar moods and time era.
+- You want to change the heading and body to be different type faces (i.e. serif vs sans-serif).
+As well as different weights.
+- For text, should be 40-60 characters per line.
+- Have a look at "F-layout" and "Z-layout" when designing your websites.
+-